-Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be £2,500,000 (2023: £2,500,000), based on a percentage of gross assets.
-We have additionally set a specific materiality of £119,000 (2023: £110,000) based on a percentage of revenue, which has been used in the audit of income and expenditure.
+Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be £1,275,000 (2024: £2,500,000), based on a percentage of gross assets.
+In the prior year, we additionally set a specific materiality of £119,000 based on a percentage of revenue, which has been used in the audit of income and expenditure.

 We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
-Our performance materiality was set at 70% of financial statements materiality, amounting to £1,750,000 and £83,000 respectively.
+Our performance materiality was set at 70% of financial statements materiality, amounting to £890,000 (2024: £1,750,000 and £83,000).

-Where considered appropriate performance materiality may be reduced to a lower level, such as, for related party transactions and directors' remuneration.
+Where considered appropriate performance materiality may be reduced to a lower level, such as, for related party transactions.

-We agreed with the Audit Committee to report to it all identified errors in excess of £6,000.
+We agreed with the Audit Committee to report to it all identified errors in excess of £63,000.
 Errors below that threshold would also be reported to it if, in our opinion as auditor, disclosure was required on qualitative grounds.